You are here

 The AmChams in Europe network brings together 45 AmChams from 43 countries across Europe and Eurasia.
 The AmChams have been responding to the COVID-19 global outbreak through different initiatives that mobilise member companies and networks so as to support governments’ efforts and the overall economic recovery efforts needed.
 Find out more about these initiatives from the AmChams in Europe LinkedIn page and from the joint statement highlighting the need for solidarity, coordination and action.

 - AmCham Belgium - Read here for the key takeaways on how to ‘get back to work, safely and legally’.
+And click here to read about new Belgian laws regarding foreign workers form outside of the EU.

 - AmCham Croatia – AmCham Croatia has published their third set of recommendations for economic relief, you can read them here.